Frequently Asked Questions

 Derivative with free component — apply only to covered portion

-Scenario: 70% free, 30% OMLA.
+Scenario: In calendar quarter 2026-Q3, a pipeline is 70% free and 30% OMLA.
 Revenue $1,000 → OMLA base $300 → royalty $90.
-Free components reduce the royalty base.

 Internal tool — no clear revenue → cost/value basis (saved labor)

-Scenario: Saved labor = 100 hrs × $50 = $5,000 value; no attributable revenue.
+Scenario: In calendar quarter 2026-Q3, saved labor = 100 hrs × $50 = $5,000 value; no attributable revenue.

 Result: 30% × $5,000 = $1,500 royalty.
 If truly no cost/value basis (fully depreciated hardware, no support, no value), base may be $0.